Options for Employers When An Employee with Migraines Is Missing Work

 The American Migraine Research Foundation reports that migraines affect 39 million people in the United States.
 More than 90% of migraine sufferers report that they are unable to work while suffering from a migraine.

-If you are an employer, that means there is a good chance that you have at least one employee with migraines who has missed work due to one.
+If you are an employer, that means there is a good chance that you have at least one employee with migraines who has had to miss work because of it.
 It’s even more likely there are several more who suffer from migraines but don’t disclose it.
 Those missed days start to add up for many employers.

 Fix Your Work Lighting